p2p-org/economy/posts/2020-05-29-polkadot-nomination-guide.md

-After adding all addresses clear the search field and check that all addresses are presented in the right column.
+Clear the search field and **repeat that step for all addresses**.
+After adding all addresses clear the search field and check that **all addresses are presented in the right column**.
 Press `Nominate` button and confirm the transaction.